 TEES and Blinn College share a mutual interest in developing high-quality technology, science, and mathematics education programs for the production of future engineers.
 The college's research endeavors focus on how to best align education programs between two- and four-year institutions to properly prepare graduates for the Texas workforce in STEM-related fields.

 Del Mar College has been a community college division of TEES since 2000.
 The college's research interests lie in geographic information systems technology, biotechnology, stem development, undergraduate transfer, aviation maintenance technology, unmanned aircraft technology, pre-engineering/engineering technology, process technology, cyber security technology and other workforce areas.

-The Regional Division at Lamar University conducts research and development in support of our academic and service missions.
+Lamar University conducts research and development in support of our academic and service missions.
 Particular research emphasis in hazardous substances, air pollution and environmental engineering, chemical process simulation, ergonomics, enterprise engineering, geotechnical, nanomaterials, telecommunications infrastructure, water resources, productivity applications in construction and manufacturing, and the development of advanced materials.

 The TEES Regional Division at Prairie View A&M University is involved in numerous activities such as the Engineering Internship/Cooperative Education Program utilizing agencies for placement such as NASA.
 Prairie View A&M also sponsors the Engineering Concepts Institute (summers) for high school students.

 The TEES Regional Division at Tarleton State University promotes and assists in research efforts with special focus on mathematics and science education.